About We Help The Missing

 Rena is a lawyer since 1997.
 Rena has a Bachelor of Science degree with a major in Criminal Justice and a minor in Business Administration.
 She got her Juris Doctorate degree and was admitted to the South Dakota State Bar in 1997.
 She also obtained her memberships into the Nebraska, Oglala Sioux Tribe and Rosebud Sioux Tribe bar associations.
 You can read more about Rena on her website at www.renamhymanspc.com

-Bleu Petty - Board member and Family support director
+Bleu Petty - Family support director

 Bleu works in the hospitality arena in Phoenix, Arizona.
 From her own words she stated, "I help the missing because I know firsthand what it’s like to have a child missing.
 My daughter has been running away from home since the age of 13.
 She is now 18.
 At times I felt so alone and lost and didn’t know what to do.
 Then I found an organization that helped others in my situation.
 I never felt alone after that.
 I never knew how many families go through this devastating situation until it happened to me.
 I want to help others through this because I understand what they are going through.
 I want to help bring some sense of relief that they do not have to go through this alone and that there are others that understand what they are going through and that they have a shoulder to lean on whenever they need it."